+- 3. Integer linear programming

-- 4.1 Lagrange multipliers method
+- 4. Lagrange multipliers method

-- 4.2 Some iterative algorithms

 - 5. Stochastic Optimization

 This course combines lectures and exercise/practical classes.

-This represents 22,5 hours of lectures, 10.5 of exercise classes, and 1.5 hour of final exam.
+This represents 21 hours of lectures, 7.5 of exercise classes, and 3 hours of final exam.
+Parts 3 and 5 of the course will be self-studied with an appropriate assessment process.

-The grading will be based on a continuous evaluation process and the final written exam.
+The grading will be based on a continuous evaluation process (40%) and the final written exam (60%).
 In case of a justified absence to intermediary examinations, the grades of the latters are replaced by the grade of the final examination.

 D. P. Bertsekas, Nonlinear Programming, 3rd Edition.
 Athena Scientific, 2016.
-ISBN:978-1-886529-05-2

-H.H.
+ISBN:978-1-886529-05-2 H.H.
 Bauschke and P. L. Combettes, Convex Analysis and Monotone Operator Theory in Hilbert Spaces, 2nd Edition.
 Springer, 2017.
-ISBN: 978-3-319-48311-5
+ISBN: 978-3-319-48311-5 address a wide range of concrete optimization problems arising either in a scientific or industrial context.
+Formulate the problem in a suitable manner, to handle it numerically by using existing methods, validate and interpret the solution with regards to the initial problem.